BusinessCase StudyClient Resources

 Even marginal improvements compound over time; research shows that basic website A/B testing alone can enhance core metrics.
 Amazon and Netflix run thousands of controlled tests annually across platforms.
 Cultivating a culture of continuous small-scale experimentation accelerates the success of a commercial venture.

 However, balancing innovation with fundamental business principles is vital.
 This is especially true in managing cash flows and inventory costs while scaling up.
-Studies reveal over 82% of small business failures arise due to cash flow issues.
+Studies reveal that over 82% of small business failures arise due to cash flow issues.
 Keeping financial metrics firmly in focus while iterating prevents overextension.

 Overcoming Operational Challenges